shurrey/Blackboard-docsSite/ally/about-api-documentation.md

 ---
 layout: post
 title: "About the API Documentation"
-purple-text-title: "How to use the Ally as a Service API Document to Test API"
 id: ally-about-api-doc
 categories: Ally
 author: Scott Hurrey
 ---

+# How to use the Ally as a Service API Document to Test API

 The API documentation for Ally as a Service allows a developer to test the API real-time inline on the page.
 It is a quick and easy way to not only get high-level information about the API itself, but also see how it works.
 You can upload a file, check the status of processing, and retrieve the report when finished.
 Doing so and then testing your application with the same file is a quick, easy, and powerful way to validate your work.